 You can’t mention Kazakhstan without talking about the many natural sights around the country.
 There are several great destinations not far from Almaty that make for great short trips, like Medeu, a skating rink nestled in a mountain valley.
 Saryarka, in the northern steppes, is a UNESCO World Heritage Site.
 Migratory birds and other endangered species, such as the Saiga antelope, live in these untouched steppes and wetlands, some of the most pristine and important in the world.
 And Alakol Lake, in eastern Kazakhstan, is a famous nature reserve with opportunities for hiking and relaxing.
+If you are an adventure seeker, check out which rivers are good for rafting in Kazakhstan.
 There are so many options of things to do out in nature in Kazakhstan, from hiking through the mountains to spending a night in a yurt out in the broad steppes - it’s all up to you.
+Read more...

 Historical and Cultural Tourism